MrKacafirekCZ/doggo-mod-overhauled/README.md

 ### <ins>Tennis Ball</ins>:
 A small toy for your dog to play with.
 You can throw it by right-clicking it.
+(Though be careful when you're near glass panes)
 ![Imgur](https://imgur.com/nOkmCKj.jpg)

 ## **Behavior and personality**